spiral/docs/orm/basics.md

 ];
 ```

-Now we are able to manipulate with field values using deltas:
+Now we can manipulate the field values using deltas:

 ```php
 $user = User::findByPK(1);